junjiemars/kit/README.md

 # Kit

-kit more than the code
+**kit more than the code**

+Now, a daily working environment can be build via few lines code on the fly.
+And the effetive, stable, beautiful, consistent on multiple platforms features had all been build in it.

 * [Docker](https://github.com/junjiemars/kit/tree/master/docker)